 After the fall of the Taliban in 2001, and the establishment of the new Afghan government, people started to forget the law which kept all men and women in a dark cage for five years.
 Now people, men and women, are wearing anything they like and any loosely fitting clothing which the contours of the body are less noticeable and it’s comfortable for them under the Islamic law.

-in Afghanistan is really unique and beautiful.
+The Traditional Women Clothing in Afghanistan is really unique and beautiful.
 It is unique because of the well handmade embroidery and design.
 The dress is really long and made of cotton with a combination of different colors.
 The dress comes with a matching trouser, a head scarf, a purse and a flat pair of shoes called Paizar.

 The style of pure Afghanistan clothing has changed during several decades of war and cultural invasions and influences of neighboring countries emerged in the region.
 Currently the normal clothing for women is mostly shirts with jeans, a Pakistani and Indian style dress and trouser called Panjabi along with its matching head scarf for covering the head.
 These two types of clothing that I just mentioned are mostly worn at home and in family gatherings but the formal office or governmental employees clothing may differ.
 Some women wear a costume made dress shirt along with long ankle length skirt with a head covering at work, while the other may wear a pair of nice back suit.